 Do you feel you aren’t heard or that people don’t respond the way that you expect?

-Here are three areas that I have tried to focus on even more so since the beginning of 2015 and I hope it will make me more successful in both personal and professional situations.
+Here are three areas that I have tried to focus on even more since the beginning of 2015.
+I hope it will make me more successful in both personal and professional situations.

 Communication can always have glitches and we need to always be mindful of ways to improve.
 Improvement is incremental and continuous.
-(Step by step we can always do better.)
-Whether the communication is in the same office or a long distance, making sure that you consider these points should help in making communication more effective.
-In the case of Santex we have both company offices and customers who are a long distance apart.
+Step by step means we can always do better.
+Whether the communication is in the same office or long distance, making sure that you consider these points should help in making communication more effective.
+In the case of Santex, we have both company offices and customers who are a long distance apart.
 So getting this right is important all the way around.